CopernicaMarketingSoftware/Documentation/Publisher/en/rss-and-atom-feeds.md

 # RSS and atom feeds

+Note: This function does not yet exist in Marketing Suite.

 Don't know what content to put on a [web page](https://www.copernica.com/en/features/web-pages "Web pages") or [emailing](https://www.copernica.com/en/features/emailings "Emailings")?